 The last type coverage that Colonial Penn offers is their Renewable Term Life Insurance.
 THIS PLAN IS TERM INSURANCE.
 So don’t get confused because it seems a lot of people assume this plan lasts forever but it DOESN’T. Once again, all term life insurance policies expire and ONLY cover you for a set period of time.
 If you are looking for something more permanent to cover your final expenses, this plan is not for you.
 Here are some details about Colonial Penn’s renewable term life insurance product:

 • Available to ages 18-75

 • Policy is renewable up to age 90

 • Rates increase as you enter a new age band

 • Coverage available up from 10,000 – 50,000

 What about the cost?

-Here are some rates that we pulled directly from Colonial Penn’s website.
+Here are some Colonial Penn Life Insurance Rates.
 Rates are for both Male and Females on their Renewable Term Life Insurance plan:

 How does this Colonial Penn plan compare to other companies?

 As you see from the rates this above, Colonial Penn’s term insurance is less expensive than their other plans that they offer. (at least in your younger years) Why is this?
 Because term insurance expires so you are only paying for a short period of time.
 Of course, Colonial Penn’s whole life insurance plans don’t expire and your payments remain with you until you die.
 That’s the reason why whole life insurance is more expensive than term insurance.